 Sue has a Bachelor of Commerce from the University of Melbourne, is a graduate of the Australian Institute of Company Directors and was recently awarded the Member of the Order of Australia (AM) for Significant Service to Community.

 Helen, husband Peter and their two sons, Jayden and Ben, live in regional Traralgon, enabling Helen to provide a regional/rural 'carer' perspective to the Board.

 Their youngest son Ben, now 26 years old, was born with an extremely rare syndrome causing multiple severe and profound disabilities.
 He also became a paraplegic in 2009 due to an unexplained post-operative medical complication causing a spinal cord injury.

 Helen also cared for her chronically ill father who lived in their family home for over seven years until he passed away in 2010.

 Helen has significant experience in systemic, community and individual advocacy at regional, state and national levels.
-She previously held a six-year term on the Board of Carers Australia and is currently one of their Ambassadors.
-With Helen's lived carer experience, professional background and as a graduate of the Australian Institute of Company Directors, she contributes various skills to the board particularly in the areas of Strategy, Finance, and Audit and Risk.
+She held a six-year term on the Board of Carers Australia and is currently one of their Ambassadors.
+With Helen's lived carer experience, professional background and as a graduate of the Australian Institute of Company Directors, she contributes various skills to the board particularly in the areas of Strategy, Finance, Audit and Risk.

 Mary Anne Noone